Raikia/seat-timerboard/README.md

 2. Add a Discord integration to that group.
 3. Subscribe the group to the `seat_timerboard_new_timer` alert.
 4. Enable notifications in `Timerboard -> Settings`.

+Slack groups can be configured the same way through SeAT notification integrations.

 ### Defaults